omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Navigate.md

 * [Problem-Solving] (https://learning.mozilla.org/en-US/web-literacy/skills/#problem-solving)

 ## Task 3 Ping Kong
 For many, "the Internet" is an abstract and overwhelming concept.
-This activity will challenge you to think concretely about how the internet communicates with a computer.
+This activity will challenge you to think concretely about how the internet communicates with a computer, learning about **navigating.**

 **Task**